MSR-LIT/SmartToDo/README.md

 ## Acknowledgment

 Our seq2seq code is heavily based on [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
-We thank that authors for open-sourcing the NMT code.
+We thank the authors for open-sourcing the NMT code.

 ## Feedback